 IT Industry’s Changing Landscape Ups the Demand for Specializations

 Due to technical improvements, complexity, and variety, specialization is essential in the ever-changing IT business.
-With data expected to reach 175 zettabytes by 2025, industry-specific knowledge in big data, cloud computing, and AI is crucial.
-The Internet of Things (IoT) is another reason for professionals to specialize, ideally in data analytics, security, and device management.
+Professionals will have industry-specific knowledge of big data, cloud computing, and AI, as the data reach 175 zettabytes by 2025.
+The other reason professionals should specialize in IoT is, ideally, it would be in data analytics, security, and device management.

 Meanwhile, the US Bureau of Labor Statistics expects 682,800 new computer and information technology jobs from 2021 to 2031, a 15% increase.
 Information security analysts and software engineers/quality assurance analysts/testers are in great demand at 35% and 25%, respectively.